dqops/dqo/docs/checks/column/patterns/texts-matching-regex-percent.md

 # texts matching regex percent data quality checks

+This check validates text values using a pattern defined as a regular expression.
-A column-level that calculates the percentage of values that match the custom regex in a monitored column.
+ It measures the percentage of valid values and raises a data quality issue when the rate is below a threshold.

 ___